Govindalf/p4p/README.md

  - The search box can be used to search the speech datagrid using a regular expression filter.
  - The panel of buttons at the top are used to execute various Moa functions and manipulate the data.
 From left to right:
     * Path settings = choose a folder, which will then be set as the default location for saving projects to.
 This must be done on the first use, before using the other fucntions.
+    * Add folders = select a folder containing speaker files, or a project folder that contains other speaker folders, then upload it to the database.
+The storage will be done automatically.
+    * Add files and delete files = self explanatory, adds speech files to the database, or deletes file(s) selected in the speech datagrid.
+    * GFW Extraction = currently unimplemented, future work.
+    * Generate Template = opens window to allow the creation of template file similar to Emu.
+Parameters can be entered, after which it will be automaticall generated.
+    * WEBMAUS = link to the WEBMAUS website
+    * Add analysis = adds a new analysis file to the database, and links it to a related age group from the speakers.
+Easily done using popup window.